yanchun628/Logseq/pages/MeetingWithGuru.md

 		- IP
 		- Educational phish
 		- 3rd-party black list record
-	- add scenario for these 3  got comment from
+	- add scenario for these 3  got comment from Mayur